gwihlidal/fbx2json/README.md

 ## Features

-* Exports mesh data (vertices, uvs and indices) for a single object in an FBX scene
+* Exports mesh data (vertices, normals, uvs and faces) for a single object in an FBX scene

 ## Requirements